mariomac/pipes/README.md

 * API doc: https://pkg.go.dev/github.com/mariomac/pipes
 * Tutorial: https://github.com/mariomac/pipes/tree/main/docs/tutorial

-It is the upper-upstream fork version of the [Red Hat's & IBM Gopipes library](https://pkg.go.dev/github.com/netobserv/gopipes) and the core parts of the [Red Hat's & IBM Flowlogs pipeline](https://github.com/netobserv/flowlogs-pipeline), where I plan to add experimental features that aren't related to any concrete product nor follow any peer review nor company standard.
+It is a fork version of the [Red Hat's & IBM Gopipes library](https://pkg.go.dev/github.com/netobserv/gopipes), but this library is not related to any concrete product.

 This library allows wrapping functions within Nodes of a connected Graph.
 In order to pass data across the nodes, each wrapped function must receive, as arguments, an input channel, an output channel,